RoccoW36/assign2-cdk-serverless-api/README.md

 + GET /movies/all-reviews - Get all movie reviews.
 Supports optional query parameter for filtering by reviewerId.

 + GET /movies/{movieId}/reviews - Get all reviews for a specific movie.
-Supports optional query parameter for filtering by reviewerId.
+Supports optional query parameter for filtering by reviewerId and/or reviewId.

 + POST /movies/{movieId}/reviews - Add a new movie review.
 Requires authentication.